evrythng/evrythng-cli/README.md

 2. Using the `--api-key` switch to either override the currently selected operator's API key, or provide a required key (such as the Application API Key when creating Application Users).
-An existing operator's name is also accepted.
+An existing operator's name chosen when using `operators add` is also accepted.

 > You must add at least one Operator before you can begin using the CLI.